KnowEnG/KnowEnG_CWL/CGC/README.md

 The last step is to run the [Gene Set Characterization workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/knoweng-genesetcharacterization-public/gene-set-characterization).
 This takes one input file, a Genomic Spreadsheet File; for this we'll use the Top Genes File output from the Gene Prioritization run (`top_genes_per_phenotype_matrix.txt`).

-For the parameter values, we'll use:
+For the input parameter values, we'll use:

 ```
 Species Taxon ID (in three places): 9606